Are you trying to learn everything about Cricut Design Space and you don’t even know where to start?

-So, if you have a Maker and you are designing with the Explore option ON you won’t be able to activate the tools that are for the maker.
+So, if you have a Maker and you are designing with the Explore option ON, you won’t see the tools that are for the Maker.

-The different options are for linetype.
+The different options are for “Operation.”
 (I will be covering on this tutorial)

 When you are done uploading your files, and ready to cut click on Make it!